vogelsara/afry-test-client/README.md

 ### Backend

-The backend code esposes a REST API publicly to create read companies and people and modify people.
+The backend code esposes a REST API publicly to create and read companies and people and modify people.

-The backend is built in NodeJS.
+The backend is built in [NodeJS](https://nodejs.org/en/).
 I used [express framework](https://expressjs.com/) to create API endpoints.

 In the backend code I wrote tests in [Mocha](https://mochajs.org/) test runner with [Chai](https://www.chaijs.com/) assertion library.
 I wrote integration tests, which test the API functions together with the database.
 The functions are so simple and directly read and write from and to the database that I didn't find it important to write unit tests for them.